-This is a common mistake among clients.
-It’s not possible to have a quality software free of bugs since testing is an endless cycle.
-Even if a QA with excellent test skills has tested the application, and even if the budget is unlimited and there’s no time limit as to when the testing process has to be complete, nobody will be able to say with an absolute degree of certainty that everything is done and that the app is 100% bug free.
+This is a pretty common misunderstanding.
+It is not possible to have software completely free of bungs, simply because testing is an endless process.
+Even if a QA that has an excellent set of skills has tested the application and even if the budget is unlimited and there’s no time limit as to when the testing process has to be complete, nobody will be able to say with an absolute degree of certainty that everything is done and that the app is 100% bug free.

 3. Testing can be automated

 Automation can’t resolve everything.
-It never did and never will!
+It never did and it never will!

 4. They are enemies of the developers

 Absolutely not.
-The delivery of quality products for the end users is a team effort.
-Many people think that testers and developers are destined to hate each other, but this doesn’t have to be that way and more often than not, it isn’t.
+The delivery of quality products and services to the end users is a team effort.
+Many people think that testers and developers are destined to hate each other, but it doesn’t have to be that way and more often than not, it isn’t.
 After all, the overall objective of both is common – to finish the project successfully and essentially deliver quality products/services.

 5. Testing and Quality assurance happens when the product is fully developed

 The review of the requirements and the development of test cases are independent of the developed code.
-However in the case that the life cycle of development is greater than estimated, this dependence will affect the QA, reducing the estimated time to be able to test the fully developed software.
+However, in the case where the development lifecycle is longer than estimated it will affect the QA, so there’ll be less time left to test the fully developed software.

 6. With the Unit Test, anybody can test

-People who think unit tests are enough, tend to deliver software with issues in the user interface or problems where different components don't work together.
+Those who think unit tests are enough, tend to deliver software with user-interface issues or problems caused by different components not working well together.

 It may seem obvious, but unit tests test units.
-With this type of testing, you can’t test end-to-end flow through an application process, and it’s impossible to test if the user interface is usable or intuitive.
+With this type of testing, you can’t test end-to-end flow through an application process, and it’s impossible to test if the user-interface is friendly or intuitive.

-The biggest benefit of dedicated, skilled QA or tester is the ability to find gaps in the assumptions other people may have made.
-It's part of the tester-mindset to ask, "What will happen if I press the big red button that says 'Don't Push This Button'?"
-People who don't have tester-mindset aren't as likely to think to test for usability, or for an intuitive flow through the system.
+The biggest benefit of dedicated, skilled QA or tester is the ability to find gaps in the assumptions that other people may have made.
+It's part of the tester-mindset to ask, "What will happen if I press the big red button which says 'Don't Push This Button'?"
+People who don't have tester-mindset aren't as likely to think to test for usability, or whether the system has an intuitive flow.

 7. They are programmers that aren’t good enough in coding

 This is one of the most common misconceptions about QA.
-Ok, maybe they are software engineers that don’t like to code, but most probably they were found by someone who noticed that they have a different mindset.
+Ok, maybe they are software engineers that don’t like to code, but most probably their ability was discovered by someone who noticed that they have a different mindset.
 Let’s say that QAs are very smart engineers.

 Normally, companies require software quality assurance engineers to have a bachelor ’s degree in software engineering or computer science.

-To be a QA you need to understand the software you are working with, the programming languages, and some tools and techniques, as well as using source code repositories, code automated test.
-You must also be able to understand the agile development process, create test plans, understand QA testing environment, etc. The list of technicals skills the QA must have is very long.
-Apart of the technical skills, QAs must have strong skills in engineering and technology, math, verbal and written communication.
-On top of that, they need to problem-solvers with strong reasoning and logic, and practical skills like exceptional documentation and time management capabilities.
+To be a QA you need to understand the software you are working with, programming languages, and certain tools and techniques, as well as using source code repositories, code automated test.
+You must also be able to understand the agile development process, create test plans, understand QA testing environment, etc. The list of technical skills a QA must have is very long.
+Apart from the technical skills, QAs must have strong engineering skills and be versed in technology, math, verbal and written communication.
+On top of that, they need to problem-solvers with strong reasoning and logic skills, but also have practical skills like exceptional documentation and time management capabilities.
 They have to be creative, insightful, and rational thinkers.

 8. QA and testers are responsible for the quality of a product

-The responsibility of the QA and tester is to detect bugs, report them or to ensure the quality of the software.
-They should be able to communicate in a clear way and with the greatest possible argumentation, of this incidence to the other working groups involved in the project.
+The responsibility of the QA and tester is to detect bugs and report them in order to ensure the quality of the software.
+They should be able to communicate in a clear way and present their arguments to the other groups involved in the project.
 At this point and, once all the groups have been properly informed, a decision will be made as to whether the errors in the release will be corrected or the software will be released with the detected bugs.
 In other words, the job of the QAs and testers is to identify, define and present the potential errors.
 It is up to the other teams to decide whether and how they are going to fix them.

 9. Anybody that finds bugs in games can become a QA

-There are a lot of people who think that by finding bugs in the games can work as a QA.
+There are a lot of people who think that by finding bugs in games they are qualified to work as a QA.
 This is absolutely wrong.
 The role of the QA in the development process is much more important and can’t be limited to finding bugs.